Annual change to your rent

 I claim Universal Credit.
 Do I need to do anything?

 You will have received an annual rent charge review letter from us.
+If your housing costs are paid for by Universal Credit:

-You need to keep this letter safe and use it to report your rent change to the Department for Work and Pensions (DWP) on or immediately after 3 April 2023.
 It’s a good idea to set a reminder or make a note to do this.
 If you don’t you could miss out on money you are entitled to.

 I claim Housing Benefit.
 Do I need to do anything?